jperon/lyluatex/lyluatex.md

 score items protrude too much into the vertical margins.

 \lyIssue{NOTE:}

-The `staffsize` option is highly experimental and has to be used with care.
+The `fullpagealign=staffline` option is highly experimental and has to be used with care.
 While positioning the extremal staves works perfectly the approach may confuse LilyPond's overall spacing algorithms.
 The `stretchability` parameters of `top-system-spacing`, `top-markup-spacing`, and `last-bottom-spacing` are forced to `0`, which seems to “unbalance” the mutual stretches of vertical spacing.
 When scores appear compressed it is possible to experiment with (a combination of) explicitly setting `max-systems-per-page`, `page-count`, or -- if everything else fails -- by including manual page breaks in the score.

+Another issue with \option{fullpagealign=staffline} is that it doesn't work properly with \option{print-page-number}.
+If these two options are set LilyPond will print the page numbers at the top of the paper, without a margin.
+But when aligning the stafflines to the type area one will usually want to have \LaTeX\
+print the page headers and footers anyway.

 \lyOption{extra-bottom-margin}{0}